Ready to find yours? Access your state's program here!

 There are several ways to find out if you have missing money, including visiting one of your state’s official unclaimed property outreach events.
 You can also find out immediately by using one of two key online search resources.

-Most states make it easy to check for your unclaimed property.
+States make it as easy as possible to check for your unclaimed property.
 Each state maintains a database of unclaimed property for that state, and—by law—attempts to return the property to its rightful owners.

 Use official state government websites to conduct free searches